LanKing/spells/README.md

-# spells
-Repository with tools to make life of developer easier
+# Atomic tools to make life of the developer easier

 * [MySQL - Fill table with random data](/src/mysql-random-seeder.md)